 Welcome to the Wilson School District Business Office webpage

-To reiterate: The Mercantile/Business Privilege Tax 2019 Final/2020 Estimate return filing and tax payment will be due (postmarked) on July 15, 2020.
-Penalty and Interest on late tax payments will begin to accrue on July 16, 2020. **
+To reiterate: The Mercantile/Business Privilege Tax 2020 Final/2021 Estimate return filing and tax payment will be due (postmarked) on May 17, 2021.
+Penalty and Interest on late tax payments will begin to accrue on May 18, 2021.

 The Wilson School District is located in south central Berks County, adjacent to the City of Reading, the County Seat, thirty miles northeast of the City of Lancaster, fifty miles northwest of the City of Philadelphia and twenty-five miles east of the City of Lebanon.
 Covering 38.6 square miles, the School District serves the residents of the Townships of Lower Heidelberg and Spring, the Borough of Sinking Spring and a portion of the Borough of Wyomissing, north of U. S. Route 422.
 The School District is part of the Reading Metropolitan Statistical Area (MSA).
 The population, according to the 2010 Federal Census, is 48,738.

 For 2020-21, local revenues are primarily based on a 26.26 mill real estate levy, a $10 per capita tax, a $5 Local Services Tax, a .5% earned income tax, a .5% real estate transfer tax, a business privilege/mercantile tax based on a 1.5 mill levy on all retail, services and rental transactions, and a 1.0 mill levy on all wholesale transactions.